Project 1 EECS 370 (Fall 2024)

 3.2.
 Your Assembler’s Input and Outputs

 Write your program to take two command-line arguments.
 The first argument is the file name where the assembly-language program is stored, and the second argument is the file name where the output (the machine-code) is written.
-For example, with a program name of assemble, an assembly-language program in program.as, the following would generate a machine-code file program.mc:
+For example, with a program name of assembler, an assembly-language program in program.as, the following would generate a machine-code file program.mc:

-./assemble program.as program.mc
+./assembler program.as program.mc

 Note to compile your assembler, see Appendix B Makefile tips